Table of Contents

 • pass a practical aptitude test organised or approved by the IPI.

-In this event, you do not have to undergo the traineeship.
-However, the IPI may require you to choose either a three-year adaptation period or an aptitude test, if it observes significant differences between your training and the training required to enter the profession in Belgium.
+However, the IPI may require you to complete a three-year adaptation period or take an aptitude test, depending on your choice, if it finds significant differences between your training and the training required to enter the profession in Belgium.

 What are the conditions for practising the profession?